 One example of thoughtless, clueless racism was when actor Caroline Rhea was on Rosie O’Donnell’s show one day endorsing some sunscreen products, and she said, without thinking, “It’s Memorial Day now, and everybody is going to be out getting a tan.”
 I immediately thought, Everybody?
 Who is everybody?
 Rhea’s comment was racist in the fact that she was referring only to the few pale whities like herself and disregarding all the many millions of people in the world who have no interest whatsoever in getting a tan or need one.
 Don’t include everybody in your own personal activities and attitudes.
 Speak for yourself.
 “It’s Memorial Day now, and I, for one, with my pale, white ass, will be out trying to get a tan.”

 Here is an example of Caucasian hypocrisy with their current attitude of political correctness and feigned sensitivity toward our people when one of them dares to wear dark makeup in public in their attempt to impersonate a famous black person.
 Actor Ted Danson did it once on a date with Whoopi Goldberg and received a lot of flak for it.
 Billy Crystal was criticized when he did his Sammy Davis Jr. imitation in so-called “blackface” during an Academy Awards telecast.
 Even a white grade-school student was given the business when he chose to honor his idol Dr. Martin Luther King Jr. in a school play with dark makeup on his face.
 But it’s the whites who make all the fuss about it.
 We blacks, at least not I, are not offended by it.
 Those individuals didn’t do what they did with any malicious intent.
-They are only actors playing a part.
+They are only actors playing a part, like the white opera divas who play the Ethiopian princess Aida, which no one seems to mind.

 The protesters are trying to link that gesture with the minstrel show conventions of long ago.
 That was a whole different thing, as what they did back then was totally unnecessary and carried with it a certain degree of ridicule, disrespect and exploitation.
 The people they depicted were generic and non-specific, a symbol rather than a real impersonation.
 Also, the makeup used nowadays is only shades of brown, not at all comparable to the actual black-colored makeup of the past.
 So it’s all right for whites to darken their faces via natural tanning or even artificial means when it’s for their own personal reasons, but they shouldn’t do it to play a character as part of their work or tribute to a specific person.
 Such hypocrisy!
 You bleeding-heart liberals need to lighten up, if you’ll pardon the expression.